Possession of a Controlled Substance Other Than Marijuana in Massachusetts

 What Drugs Are Illegal in Massachusetts?

-Massachusetts law prohibits the possession, distribution, and manufacture of a wide range of illegal drugs.
+Massachusetts criminal law prohibits the possession, distribution, and manufacture of a wide range of illegal drugs.
 This includes well-known substances like heroin, cocaine, and methamphetamine, as well as newer synthetic drugs and certain prescription medications when possessed without a valid prescription.
 The law also covers designer drugs and other substances that mimic the effects of controlled substances.

 Possession of illegal drugs can result in severe criminal penalties, including imprisonment, fines, and a permanent criminal record.
 The exact penalties depend on the type of drug, the quantity, and whether the offense is a first or subsequent conviction.
 It is crucial to be aware of the laws regarding these substances to avoid unintentional legal violations.